devcronberg/jsa/README.md

 * Why can't I use async and await? (or can I ???)

 It's ok to peek in the solution at [`scripts/solution/040callback.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/040callback.js) before coding.

 ---

+## Objects

+Make sure index.html has a reference to `scripts/starter/050objects.js`.

+In this assignment you must create three objects - all of them contains two properties (firstname and lastname) and one method (fullname) that concatinates the two properties:

+* The first object (o1) must be created with the [] syntax
+* The second object (o2) must be created with the . syntax
+* The third object (o3) must be created with the {} syntax
+* Log all objects to the console and make sure the fullname-method works on all objects.
+* Add all objects to a new array (a)
+* Log the array to the console
+* Create and log a JSON representation of the array to the console

+## To discuss

+* Are there any difference between [], . and {} syntax?
+* JSON??
+But thats for AJAX communication - right?
+* AJAX????
+* Can I add or remove members to objects on runtime??

+It's ok to peek in the solution at [`scripts/solution/050objects.js`](https://github.com/devcronberg/jsa/blob/master/wwwroot/scripts/solution/050objects.js) before coding.

+---